Nirelle Bennett – my transformation story

 From our first meeting, you can feel confident knowing I’ll develop a course of treatment to create lasting, positive change.

-My childhood was dysfunctional, abusive and traumatic.
-Significant snapshots include – at age 4, lying in bed at 3 am, terrified as my drunk mother and stepfather screamed abuse at each other.
+My childhood was chaotic, unpredictable, and often frightening.
+At age 4, I’d lie in bed at 3am, terrified, as my drunk mother and stepfather screamed abuse at each other.

-At age 13, terrified, unsafe and desperately alone.
-I couldn’t keep the family secret any longer.
-I finally found the courage to speak out.
-Unaware that life as I knew it was about to explode.
+At 13, I couldn’t keep the family secret any longer.
+Terrified, unsafe, and desperately alone, I finally found the courage to speak out — unaware that life as I knew it was about to explode.

-My beautiful paternal nanna was my safe place.
-She loved, nurtured and encouraged me.
-Soon after I’d dropped the bomb that blew up my family life as I knew it, I declared to nanna;
+My beautiful nanna was my safe place.
+She loved me, nurtured me, encouraged me.
+Soon after I’d dropped the bomb that blew up my family, I declared to her:

-Her shock confused me.
-I felt my bold plan terribly pragmatic.
-In hindsight, I realised it was beyond her comprehension.
-None of my family had ever been to university, and nanna, a 1950s housewife, had to leave her job when she married.
-She responded, ‘but Nirelle, we’re more of a blue-collar family.
-Maybe you could be a secretary or a receptionist’.
+Her shock confused me — my plan felt terribly pragmatic.
+But in hindsight, I realised it was beyond her comprehension.
+No one in my family had ever been to university.
+Nanna, a 1950s housewife who’d had to leave her job when she married, responded gently: “But Nirelle, we’re more of a blue-collar family.
+Maybe you could be a secretary or a receptionist.”

 I remained adamant.
 I knew what I wanted, and I was going to have it.

-But her words planted a painful seed of doubt that grew to cause much destruction in later years.
+But her words planted a painful seed of doubt — one that grew to cause much destruction in later years.

 Time to build a life on my own terms

-Finally, at 16, I was old enough to escape, leaving home and school and starting my first full-time job.
+At 16, I was finally old enough to escape.
+I left home, left school, and started my first full-time job.

-As a result, I worked compulsively hard.
-Oscillating between working to exhaustion, crashing, and jumping right back on that rollercoaster.
-My ambition and the success it afforded me also fed every single insecurity I ever had.
-So, I perfected my toolkit of coping strategies, which were effective until, eventually, they failed me entirely.
+As a result, I worked compulsively hard — oscillating between working to exhaustion, crashing, and jumping right back on that rollercoaster.
+My ambition fed every single insecurity I ever had.
+So I perfected my toolkit of coping strategies, which worked brilliantly… until they didn’t.

 And then came burnout

-It was while I was working in a Big 4 consulting firm, ‘the job of my dreams’, that my secret fear of being found out and compulsion for overwork came crashing down.
-It led to burnout, and I ended up in hospital with severe migraines.
+It happened while I was working at a Big 4 consulting firm — “the job of my dreams.”
+My secret fear of being found out, combined with my compulsion to overwork, finally came crashing down.
+Burnout hit hard.
+I ended up in hospital with severe migraines.

 A new adventure, a new career and a new country

-A few years later, I persuaded my husband that an epic new adventure would be awesome.
-Before long, with a 1-year-old in tow, I was building a tourism business in Phuket, Thailand.
+A few years later, I persuaded my husband that an epic adventure would be amazing.
+Before long, with a one-year-old in tow, I was building a tourism business in Phuket, Thailand.
 A complete eat-pray-love adventure of a lifetime.

 That adventure ended with a stint in hospital with Dengue Fever, followed by an overthrow of the government and a bomb going off in downtown Patong.